How to Activate and Proof Yeast For Basic Bread Baking

+When I talk to people about baking bread, one of the first things I usually hear is “Oh, but I’m afraid of yeast.”
+I must make a confession: I, too, once feared yeast.
 When I first started baking after college, loaf after loaf came out as hard as a brick.
 I couldn’t figure it out.
 I thought I wasn’t activating the yeast properly, so I kept dissolving it in hotter and then boiling water with more and more sugar.

-•You do not need sugar to activate the yeast.
+You do not need sugar to activate the yeast.
 This is a half-true old wives tale leftover from when yeast wasn’t preserved as well as it is now.
 A pinch of sugar will make yeast bubble up, thus proving that the yeast is still active and hasn’t expired.
 However, it doesn’t actually help (or hinder) the rising of the bread.